owid/owid-grapher/devTools/fonts/README.md

 The first `make` command will download Lato and Playfair Display and convert them to woff2 format using the [woff2 command line tool](https://github.com/google/woff2).
 After it completes, take a look at the `diff` output to make sure the changes it has made to `fonts.css` look reasonable.
 Then run `make install` to copy the css and woff2 files into the repo's `public` directory.
 Afterwards, you can commit the font-related changes (if any) and run `make clean` to delete the intermediate files.

+You can also run `make report` to display the current division of characters between the LatoLatin subset (see below) and the full Lato font.
+If a character needs to be added to the subset, find its hex ID in the listing and add it to the `LATIN_RANGE` variable in the Makefile then regenerate the fonts.

 ## Dependencies

 -   Python3 (in order to use the [`fontTools.ttLib`](https://pypi.org/project/fonttools/) module for calculating the `unicode-range` settings for Lato)